Oxybutynin will help to ease urinary symptoms such as urge and frequency in adults and night-time bedwetting in older children.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Lyrinel® XL; Janssen-Cilag Ltd, The electronic Medicines Compendium.
-Dated April 2014.
+Manufacturer's PIL, Lyrinel® XL 5 mg and 10 mg prolonged release tablets; Janssen-Cilag Ltd, The electronic Medicines Compendium.
+Dated July 2016.